 The length of time that specific information remains on your Equifax credit report depends on the type of data.
 But generally, the length varies between 2 to 6 years.
 Given how long certain information can stay on your credit report, it’s important to rectify any mistakes as it may affect your ability to access credit in the future.

-Payment history and bank account information | 6 Years |
+Payment History | 6 Years |

 Debt Management Program (DMP) | 2 years after the debt is paid in full or 6 years after the DMP started, whichever of the two comes first |

-Consumer proposal | 3 years after payment or 6 years after being started |
+Consumer Proposal | 3 years after payment or 6 years after being started |

 Bankruptcy | 6 years from discharge date for the first bankruptcy; 14 years for subsequent bankruptcies |